Fraud Blocker

 Coping mechanisms are varied and personalised depending on an individual’s needs and preferences.
 For example, accepting oneself and engaging in meaningful conversations with loved ones can help individuals cope with the disorder.

-Earplugs paired with music have been found to be effective for some people, while adjusting one’s position in a room may help to avoid triggers in certain situations.
+Earplugs paired with music are effective for some people, while adjusting one’s position in a room may help to avoid triggers in certain situations.

 Preparing in advance for triggering situations such as family dinners is also beneficial, as is managing stress through activities like watching movies or taking baths.
 Leaving the situation when necessary is another option that should be considered.

-Ultimately, these coping strategies are only meant to provide support and should not replace professional medical advice or treatment such as hypnosis or clinical hypnotherapy, which have been shown to improve functioning for those with misophonia-related stress disorders.
+Ultimately, these coping strategies are only meant to provide support and should not replace professional medical advice or treatment, such as hypnosis or clinical hypnotherapy, which have been shown to improve functioning for those with condition-related stress disorders.

 Misophonia Support and Resources

-Support groups and online communities can provide a platform for discussing experiences as well as providing advice on treatment options that may be available in different countries.
+Support groups and online communities can provide a platform for discussing experiences and advice on treatment options in different countries.

-Resources such as the University of Sussex website offers further information about misophonia diagnosis, treatments and strategies for managing triggers.
-Such resources can prove invaluable in helping people with misophonia better understand their condition and learn how to cope with it on a daily basis.
+Resources such as the University of Sussex website offer further information about misophonia diagnosis, treatments and strategies for managing triggers.
+Such resources can prove invaluable in helping people with misophonia better understand their condition and learn how to cope with it daily.

 Misophonia FAQ